CandOpSec/IncidentResponsePlan/docs/index.md

 ### Incident reporting organizations
 Our company has primary and secondary Point Of Contact to report to organizations that our company have to stay in touch in case of any incident that we are obliged to inform about.
 ### Other outside parties
-We consider any leakage of any incident as a damage to our profits, but in case of our suppliers and service providers we stay in confidential contact to support eachother.
+We consider any leakage of any incident as a damage to our profits, but in case of our suppliers and service providers we stay in confidential contact to support each other.
 ##### Internet Service Providers
 Our system's architecture is distributed across the world so we have multiple ISPs.
 Our company have designated people to constantly stay in contact with theirs people in case of any problems.
 We consider high network loads or denials of service.